Pirate-MIDI/pirate-midi-docs/docs/manuals/scribble/index.md

 8. The device auto-reboots

 ### Manual Bootloader (DFU) Mode
 To enter DFU Mode, press and hold switch 2 (right switch) as you plug USB into the device (no 9V DC).
 Your Scribble should now show as a different USB name on your computer.

+!!! note
 This is only required in certain manual update procedures - not the normal update process using update.piratemidi.com